Get your personal plan match in 2 minutes

 Risk: Future administration could crack down further.
 Choose established plans (Medi-Share, CHM, Samaritan) with 20+ year history.

-Exemptions from California Penalty: You don't owe the penalty if you qualify for an exemption (income below filing threshold, religious exemption, hardship, short coverage gap < 3 months, etc.).
+Exemptions from California Penalty: You don't owe the penalty if you qualify for an exemption.
+The one most relevant to this page is code "F" — members of a health care sharing ministry, claimed directly on Form FTB 3853.
+Others include income below the filing threshold, a short coverage gap under 3 months, religious conscience, and hardship.
 Check with a tax professional.

 Real California Member Costs (2026)